 The post-election prospects do not look good unless the NLC/TUC and their member trade unions prepare for action.
 Crude oil prices have declined over the last six months and so after a record year, oil revenues are likely to fall this year.
-All the main three contenders for the presidency are saying they will end fuel subsidy in June.
-Unless the trade unions fight against fuel price increases and for a decent minimum wage poverty, inequality, corruption and resulting insecurity will increase.
+Tinubu abolished petrol subsidy in June and the price of petrol tripled.
+Unless the trade unions fight against fuel price increases and for a decent minimum wage, poverty, inequality, corruption and resulting insecurity will increase.